octonato/hello-lagom-akka-cluster-test/README.md

 sbt runAll
 ```

 Wait for nodes to form a cluster.
-First node had about 100 entities in memory, but entities will be distributed over the two nodes.
+First node had about 100 entities in memory, but now the entities will be distributed over the two nodes.

 Run script on node 1.4.0-M3 (port 9001)